Skip to main content

 Use a Docker Compose-based method to deploy Retool if you and your team:

-Retool images run on Linux machines using x86 processors. arm64 is currently not supported.
-The following table shows the minimum recommended allocations for Retool deployments with and without Retool Workflows.
+Retool images run on Linux machines using x86 processors—arm64 is not supported.
+You must ensure the VM meets the following recommended requirements:

 The 60 GiB of storage is required to support the PostgreSQL container included by default in Retool's deployment configuration files.